-Following the development in theory and experiment investigating the behavior of electron spin states in single and double quantum dots in Si,\cite{prada:prb08, raith:prb12, yang:natcom13, maune:nature12, prance:prl12, culcer:prb09, hung:prb13, assali:prb11, culcer:prl12, simmons:prl11, tyryshkin:physicae06, tahan:prb02, glavin:prb03, wang:jap11, wang:prb10, shen:prb07, zwanenburg:rmp13} we study a lateral double quantum dot (DQD) built in a Si/SiGe heterostructure and occupied by two electrons.
+Following the development in theory and experiment investigating the behavior of electron spin states in single and double quantum dots in Si \cite{prada:prb08, raith:prb12, yang:natcom13, maune:nature12, prance:prl12, culcer:prb09, hung:prb13, assali:prb11, culcer:prl12, simmons:prl11, tyryshkin:physicae06, tahan:prb02, glavin:prb03, wang:jap11, wang:prb10, zwanenburg:rmp13, veldhorst:nature15, kawakami:nnano14, gamble:prb12, tahan:prb14, xiao:apl10, takeda:apl13, zajac:arxiv15, takeda:sciadv16, zajac:science18, watson:nat18, goswami:nature07}, we study a lateral double quantum dot (DQD) which is formed in a Si/SiGe heterostructure and occupied by two electrons.
 We consider the relaxation and decoherence of the two-electron spin states due to phonons.
-Given the recent high interest in spin qubits at the $S$-$T_-$ anticrossing, \cite{chesi:prb14, wong:prb15} where $S$ is a spin singlet and $T_-$ a spin triplet with magnetic quantum number $m=-1$, we investigate how the relaxation time $T_1$ and the decoherence time $T_2$ of such qubits depend on temperature for different kinds of hybridization of the singlet.
-We derive and analyze the dependence of $T_1$ and $T_2$ on the magnetic field gradient, which is usually applied in order to operate the spin qubits. \cite{chesi:prb14,wu:pnas14, kawakami:nnano14, shin:prl10} We further study the effects of one-phonon and two-phonon processes and suggest the regimes where our theory can be tested experimentally.
-We also consider the $S$-$T_0$ spin qubit \cite{levy:prl02, taylor:natphys05, petta:science05} in two regimes: large detuning and small detuning, as it was done in our previous work on DQDs in GaAs/AlGaAs.\cite{kornich:prb14} Here, $T_0$ is the spin triplet with $m=0$.
+Given the recent high interest in spin qubits at the $S$-$T_-$ anticrossing \cite{chesi:prb14, wong:prb15}, where $S$ is a spin singlet and $T_-$ a spin triplet with magnetic quantum number $m=-1$ for the spin component along the quantization axis, we investigate how the relaxation time $T_1$ and the decoherence time $T_2$ of such qubits depend on temperature for different kinds of hybridization of the singlet.
+We derive and analyze the dependence of $T_1$ and $T_2$ on the magnetic field gradient, which is usually applied in order to operate the spin qubits \cite{chesi:prb14,wu:pnas14, kawakami:nnano14, shin:prl10}.
+We further study the effects of one-phonon and two-phonon processes and suggest regimes where our theory can be tested experimentally.
+We also consider the $S$-$T_0$ spin qubit \cite{levy:prl02, taylor:natphys05, petta:science05} in two regimes: large detuning and small detuning, as it was done in our previous work on DQDs in GaAs/AlGaAs \cite{kornich:prb14}.
+Here, $T_0$ is the spin triplet with $m=0$.
 We investigate the dependence of $T_1$ and $T_2$ on temperature and on different system parameters which were not considered before.